onefact/blog.datathinking.org/indrekBlogPost.md

----
-title: Gender-Based Analysis of Tartu Bike Sharing Service
-author: Indrek Romet
-coauthor: ChatGPT

----

 # Gender-Based Analysis of Tartu Bike Sharing Service

-author: Indrek Romet
+authors: Indrek Romet & ChatGPT
-coauthor: ChatGPT

 A bike-sharing service was launched in Tarth in 2019.
 The usage patterns of this system in Tartu, especially in comparison with other cities, are not fully known.
-Data from Australia, UK and Canada show women use bikes at rates of only 21%,  29% and 30%, respectively, while in Germany, Denmark and the Netherlands 40% or more of the rides are by females (Pucher & Buehler, 2008).
+Data from Australia, UK and Canada show women use bikes at rates of only 21%,  29% and 30%, respectively, while in Germany, Denmark and the Netherlands, 40% or more of the rides are by females (Pucher & Buehler, 2008).
 This blog post analyzes differences in bike usage between males and females in Tartu based on 2022 bike-sharing usage data.

+What are the differences in bike usage patterns between male and female smart bike users in Tartu?"
+With the increasing emphasis on sustainable modes of transport, understanding user demographics and behaviours is crucial in shaping policies and systems that cater to the needs of diverse user groups.
+My interest in this topic arises from the observation that gender dynamics in urban mobility are often overlooked, potentially leading to skewed services that may not fully cater to all demographics.

+The findings of this research could provide valuable insights to city planners and transportation providers.
+If significant differences are found, it could indicate a need to revise the smart bike services to make them more inclusive and accessible to all users.
+This could result in improved user experience, increased usage of smart bikes, and progress toward the environmental goals of reducing carbon emissions and promoting healthier lifestyles.

 ## The Data